av1155/Dockitect/Dockitect.md

 - Tests for importer/exporter round-trip basics.

 Follow best practices, explain decisions inline as comments, and prefer simplicity over perfection.

+Reminder: When implementing Designer-First features, coordinate with docs to update README, roadmap, and architecture pages to keep product and tech narratives aligned.
 ```

 ---